LtSnakePlissken/Q/docs/dapp-governance.md

 Each proposal will receive a unique and incremental id within its sub-type (e.g. Fees & Incentives Experts membership proposal) and is displayed in a separate box.
 Additional information like remaining voting time or current proposal status are displayed as well.

-The "Action" button offers multiple commands that may not all be possible to give at any time (depending on type, status and general context):
+The proposal details page offers multiple commands that may not all be possible to give at any time (depending on type, status and general context):

-  - Share - a click with the left mouse button copies the proposals URL (deep-link) to the clipboard
-  - View details - expands the proposal box and reveals all details, including external reference URL and voting stats
+  - Share - opens the sharing modal with multiple choices (copy link, post on Twitter/Reddit, etc.)
   - Vote - allows to vote Yes or No (or veto in case of a root node)
   - Execute - successfully *passed* proposals require to be executed onchain before the changes take effect

-A click on the button "Create Q Expert Proposal" on the top right side of the screen opens a modal that will guide you through the process of initiating a proposal.
+A click on the button "Create Proposal" on the top right side of the screen opens a modal that will guide you through the process of initiating a proposal.

 There are three types of Q expert panel proposals: